 Note: Requirement in Religion for Transfer Students: Students who transfer from non-Adventist colleges or universities may elect to waive a portion of the religion requirement (see baccalaureate GE section for further explanation).

-The remaining religion requirement must be completed at Pacific Union College as described in the following chart:
+The remaining religion requirement must be completed at Pacific Union College.
+Contact the Records Office for more information.